skazhy/ynab-swedbank/README.md

 # YNAB API client for Swedbank

-`ynab-api` imports Swedbank CSVs into YNAB via their API.
+`ynab-swed` imports Swedbank CSVs into YNAB via their API.
 YNAB API ids can be either provided via env vars or through command line options.
 Transaction fees are automatically appended to transactions.